 - 1. Lay two (2) blocks (4"x 4" x 16") or (6" x 6" x 16") directly under the cutter bar, aligned with the two table struts located closest to the end of the header. - 2.
 Remove the feeder house cylinder locks. - 3.
 Start the combine.
 Lower the header to about 12" above ground. - 4.
-Dismount from the combine and check position of blocks to be sure they will contact the cutter bar.

-6. If header table is equipped with gauge wheels, the gauge wheels will support the back end of the table.
+Dismount from the combine and check position of blocks to be sure they will contact the cutter bar. - 5.
+Lower the table onto the blocks. - 6.
+If header table is equipped with gauge wheels, the gauge wheels will support the back end of the table.

-If gauge wheel spring tube is not shortened, the subframe may tilt forward too far when released from combine, making it difficult to pick up.
+If gauge wheel spring tube is not shortened, the sub frame may tilt forward too far when released from combine, making it difficult to pick up.

-7. If not equipped with gauge wheels, place blocks under the subframe.
+7. If not equipped with gauge wheels, place blocks under the sub frame.
 Ensure they will fully contact the subframe and support it stably at a suitable height.